 In summary, the MAP Act represents an integral component if Ireland is to achieve its ambitious 80% renewable electricity target, as set out in the Government’s Climate Action Plan, as updated in 2021.
 It runs to some 260 pages and there will undoubtedly be a bedding in process as the legislation is ‘stress-tested’ by the ever-building pipeline of potential offshore projects that shall fall within its remit.
 Secondary legislation will most likely follow in early course, and is provided for and envisaged under the MAP Act, and consultations are already underway with respect to MAC Assessment for Phase One projects and the treatment of Phase Two projects.
 The goal is that the collective outcome will be a streamlined, expeditious consenting regime – with the MAP Act at its core – which, in the first instance, enables Ireland to move from having 25MW of offshore wind capacity at present, to 5GW by 2030.
 Undoubtedly very challenging – and hence why the belated enacted of this legislation was so keenly awaited by energy sector stakeholders.

-For further information on the MAP Act 2021 and other climate action measures, or general legal advice on this topic, contact Gavin Blake or any member of the ByrneWallace LLP Environment and Planning Team.
+For further information on the MAP Act 2021 and other climate action measures, or general legal advice on this topic, contact a member of the ByrneWallace LLP Environment and Planning Team.